SCM-NV/qmflows/jupyterNotebooks/tutorial.rst

 Quantum chemistry packages use gaussian type orbitals (GTO) or slater type orbitals (STO) to perform the simulation.
 The packages use the same standards for the basis set and it will be really handy if we can defined a "generic" keyword for basis sets.
-Fortunately ``qmworks`` already offers such keyword that can be used among the packages that use the same basis standard,
+Fortunately ``qmflows`` already offers such keyword that can be used among the packages that use the same basis standard,